 This program was not designed to lead to certification or licensure as a social worker or counselor in any specific state, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet such requirements.
 Refer to the University Catalog for additional information.

-†The University cannot guarantee that students will be granted admission to any future programs.
-Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning Assessment policy.
+†Future Programs: The University cannot guarantee that students will be granted admission to any future programs.
+Speak to an Advisor about transfer credit opportunities and see the University Catalog for the Prior Learning policy.

 ‡Source: Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Social and Human Service Assistants, Home Health and Personal Care, Social and Community Service Managers, Health Education Specialists and Community Health Workers, and Rehabilitation Counselors.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.